OliviaLaske/ImageTriangulation/README.md

 `imageTriangulation.py` contains the Python script for creating an image triangulation with vertices chosen with Sobel edge detection.
 The commented out code randomly generates final vertices instead of using Sobel edge detection.

 `delaunayTriangulation.py` contains a Python script for determining the Delaunay triangulation for a randomized point cloud.
 Due to time constraints, the algorithm currently only works for relatively sparse point clouds.
-The algorithm is loosely based off of the pseudocode provided by [Mount 2020](https://www.cs.umd.edu/class/spring2020/cmsc754/Lects/lect13-delaun-alg.pdf).
+The algorithm is loosely based on the pseudocode provided by [Mount 2020](https://www.cs.umd.edu/class/spring2020/cmsc754/Lects/lect13-delaun-alg.pdf).

 ## Algorithm
 The algorithm consists of six steps: